Forums of Resolution and Procedures

 Investigation and Threshold Determination

-If the factual allegations of the report or complaint, if taken as true, do constitute prohibited conduct that does not involve harassment, sexual misconduct, and sexual exploitation, the Director may undertake an investigation if necessary.
+If the factual allegations of the report or complaint, if taken as true, do constitute prohibited conduct, the Director may undertake an investigation if necessary.

 The investigation is designed to be timely, thorough, and impartial and to provide for a fair and reliable gathering of the facts.
 The Director may facilitate an investigation or appoint an independent or external investigator for the matter at hand.

-- If an investigation of prohibited non-academic conduct reveals other prohibited conduct under this Code, the Office of Community Standards will forward the issue to the office or university official responsible for investigating that possible misconduct.
+- If an investigation of prohibited non-academic conduct reveals other prohibited conduct under this Code, the Director will forward the issue to the office or university official responsible for investigating that possible misconduct.

 - The procedures to investigate allegations of organizational misconduct will be moderately altered to meet the principles of fundamental fairness and determine if the investigation is best conducted jointly with or independently from any national or local organization granting affiliation status.
 Members of the organizations are called to participate in the investigation as witnesses, unless information surfaces that clearly establishes individual conduct.